 All About Autoclaved Aerated Concrete (AAC)

 Autoclaved aerated concrete (AAC) is a type of precast concrete composed of natural raw materials.
-It was first developed in Sweden in the 1920s, where an architect combined the conventional concrete mixture of cement, lime, water, and sand with a small amount of aluminum powder.
-AAC concrete typically is made into blocks, or masonry units, and is used to build mortared walls similar to standard concrete block construction.
+It was first developed in Sweden in the 1920s, when an architect first combined the conventional concrete mixture of cement, lime, water, and sand with a small amount of aluminum powder.
+The aluminum powder serves as an expansion agent that causes the concrete to rise, somewhat like bread dough.
+The result is a concrete that consists of almost 80 percent air.

 How Aerated Concrete Is Manufactured